Descendants meet in Mexico on 500th anniversary of conquest

 The hope was that the meeting, at a colonial church where Cortés is buried, would go better than the one 500 years ago.

-Federico Acosta, a Mexican who traces his lineage back 16 generations to Moctezuma's daughter, embraced Italian Ascanio Pignatelli in a bear hug.
+Federico Acosta, a Mexican who traces his lineage back 16 generations to Moctezuma's daughter, embraced Ascanio Pignatelli of Italy in a bear hug.

 "I want to ask your forgiveness for all the bad things that happened," said Pignatelli, who is descended from Cortes' daughter.